 - Map card—Tap to open or download the map.
 If the download icon is on the card, it needs to be downloaded before it can be used.
 Use the map card overflow menu to see map details.

 If you are using the app without signing in, your screen appears slightly different.
 You can use Profile to sign in.
 You'll see different sections of maps: Try Explorer and Featured in the Living Atlas.
 The search function will search Try Explorer maps and ArcGIS Online.

-If your account is licensed to use Navigator for ArcGIS, you'll see navigation maps (specific MMPKs) that also work in that app.
+If your account is licensed to use ArcGIS Navigator, you'll see navigation maps (specific MMPKs) that also work in that app.
 If your account isn't licensed for Navigator, navigation maps won't appear in Explorer.

 The majority of your time will be spent on the map screen interacting with the map.
 Find and view your assets, or mark up the map and share your notes with others.
 Use the Maps list to open a map.